 - Search for “JSON” at your “Plugin > Add new” page

 - Activate the plugin

 For detailed installation instructions, please read the standard installation procedure for WordPress plugins.

 - Login to your WordPress installation.

 - Install the plugin by uploading json-content-importer.zip to

 - Activate the plugin through the Plugins menu.

-- Click on “JSON Content Importer” / “JSON Content Importer PRO” menu entry in the left bar: basic caching-settings and more instructions about usage.
+- Click on “JSON Content Importer” menu entry in the left bar for basic caching-settings and additional instructions.

-- Cache folder: WP_CONTENT_DIR.’/cache/jsoncontentimporter’ (pro-version: “jsoncontentimporterpro”).
+- The Cache folder is at WP_CONTENT_DIR.’/cache/jsoncontentimporter’.
 So “WP_CONTENT_DIR.’/cache/'” must be writable for the webserver / http-daemon.
 The plugin checks this and might abort the process with an error-message like “dir is missing” or “not writeable”.
-If so: check permissions of the directories.
+If so, check the permissions of the directories.